hvpham-yorku/project-eecs3311-quote-wall/doc/sprint2/PB.md

 - Play the sound when a new quote is displayed.
 - Include a toggle switch in the settings to **enable/disable** the sound cue.

----

-## 🕒 Display Date and Time
-**“I want the option to display additional information such as the date and time alongside the quote.”**

-**✅ Implementation Ideas:**
-- Show the current date and time beneath each quote.
-- Use JavaScript’s `Date()` object to fetch and format the time.
-- Add a user setting to toggle **date/time visibility**.

----

 ## 🤖 AI-Generated Quotes from Prompt
 **“I want to get AI-generated quotes based on my prompt.”**